LEQO-Framework/leqo-backend/docs/usage/annotations.rst

     Qubits previously annotated with `@leqo.dirty_input` must not be uncomputed

 .. note::
-    Uncomputation ensures that any transformations applied to dirty ancilla qubits are reversed, removing entanglement and restoring their initial |0⟩ state.
     Not all operations are reversible; in such cases, the qubit should not be reused.

 .. code-block:: openqasm3